google-code-export/keredhud/README.txt

 Change Log:

+Version 2.1: Update for Scream Fortress 2014.
+Updated scoreboards to include support and damage numbers.

 Version 2.0: Added map name to pub scoreboard and Eureka Effect teleport menu.
 Added a python script that can be used to generate code for an uber counter (see http://www.reddit.com/r/truetf2/comments/26fkuu/i_created_a_hud_based_meter_for_keeping_track_of/).
 You can use this to add an uber counter to your HUD if you want.

 Version 1.92: Removed killstreak notification.
 Slightly adjusted HudPlayerStatus (no visible effect).